Diffusing Essential Oil Myths and Truths

 Do essential oils really live up to their hype?
-Are essential oils really an alternative medical solution?
-Get the facts here!
+Are essential oils really a beneficial natural remedy?
+Find out the truth about essential oils here!

 Essential oils never expire.

 MYTH.
 Although it may be surprising essential oils have a shelf life, compounds and chemicals can change as time progresses.

 The shelf life of essential oils is dependent on essential oil production, purity, and storage.
 In general, most essential oils have a shelf-life of two to five years.

 TRUTH.
 The use of essential oils has been used to complement traditional cancer treatment.